sern-handler/handler/README.md

   };
 ```

-See [documentation](https://sern-handler.js.org) for TypeScript examples and more
+See our [templates](https://github.com/sern-handler/templates) for TypeScript examples and more

+## CLI

+We are providing a [command line interface](https://github.com/sern-handler/cli) for better & easier bot developement.
+Don't forget to view it.

 ## Links